dhalp/nouri_dash/README.md

 # Emily's Dashboard

 Automated workflow that uses the OpenAI Responses API to transform raw meal notes or photos into a weekly dashboard that matches the reference layout (`img_456`).
-The generator script orchestrates the provided nutrition prompts, produces structured data (JSON + generated assets), and the frontend renders an exportable dashboard that can be downloaded as a PNG.
+The generator script orchestrates the provided nutrition prompts, produces structured data (JSON + generated assets), and the frontend renders an exportable dashboard that can be downloaded as a print-ready PDF.

 ## Prerequisites